 Print out this Candle Burn Time Chart and more candle-making resources from the Simple Living Library.

-5 Tips to Make a Candle Last Longer
+How to Make a Candle Last Longer With 5 Easy Tips

 #1 Trim the Wick